Financial Stocks Decline Globally Amid Worries on Interest Rates

 Continue Reading Below

-After Monday's holiday, major U.S. indexes logged nearly 1% declines across the board overnight, led by a sharp drop in financial stocks on fresh interest-rate concerns, casting a cloud over Asian equities.
+The Stoxx Europe 600 fell 0.4% in the early minutes of trading, dragged down by falls in the financial and energy sectors.
+Most Asian bourses were also flashing red, while futures pointed to a broadly flat opening on Wall Street.
+The Dow Jones Industrial Average on Wednesday posted its largest one-day decline since August.

-In Hong Kong, the Hang Seng Index--among the world's best-performing stock benchmarks this year--finished morning trading down 1% to log region-worst declines amid a 1.4% drop in index heavyweight HSBC and declines of at least 1% in Chinese-based banks.
-However, many markets in the region were seeing declines of less than 0.4% by midday.
+Shares of financial firms were hit by dovish comments from Federal Reserve Governor Lael Brainard on Tuesday, who said the U.S. central bank should be cautious about raising short-term interest rates further until policy makers are confident of overcoming the "persistent failure" to reach 2% inflation.
+Her comments added to investor concerns for banks globally, whose margins have been under pressure much of the past decade in this low-rate environment.

-Lenders were notably hit by dovish comments from Federal Reserve Governor Lael Brainard, who said the U.S. central bank should be cautious about raising short-term interest rates further until policy makers are confident of overcoming the " persistent failure" to reach 2% inflation.
+A run of soft inflation data in the U.S. has been contributing to a two-month decline in Treasury yields.
+On Wednesday, 10-year Treasurys fell slightly to 2.270% after hitting 2017 lows the previous day.
+Yields move inversely to prices.

-She "started the ball rolling" regarding the selling, said Chris Weston, chief market strategist at IG Group.
-The comments came "at a sensitive time for markets," he noted, adding that Donald Trump's Tuesday-morning tweet about selling more military equipment to Japan and South Korea added to the risk-off mood in the U.S.
+Ms. Brainard's comments "started the ball rolling" regarding the selling, said Chris Weston, chief market strategist at IG Group.
+The comments came "at a sensitive time for markets," he said.

-The Nikkei Stock Average was down 0.3% in early afternoon trading.
-At the same time, the yen rebounded anew, including hitting a series of one-week highs against the dollar, which weighed on export stocks.
-The greenback was recently around Y108.65 after moving back toward 2017's low in morning trading.
+Markets were tracking Hurricane Irma, which is poised to hit Florida as soon as Sunday, after growing into one of the most powerful storms ever recorded over the Atlantic Ocean, prompting evacuations in Florida and disrupting air and sea travel.

 Continue Reading Below